CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware

-This paper introduced CALLM, a context-aware framework for analyzing brief mobile diary entries from cancer survivors.
-Using only diary entries (averaging 6.83 words) collected via smartphones and validated with data from 407 cancer survivors, CALLM achieved state-of-the-art performance in predicting emotional states and uncovered valuable insights to inform more tailored and actionable DMHIs.
-These findings demonstrate CALLM’s potential to contribute to personalized and scalable emotional support for cancer survivors.

-We envision this study as a first step of using mobile health data and LLMs to identify cancer survivors' emotional and behavioral states and inform personalized DMHIs, with limitations to acknowledge which open up future directions.
+This study represents a first step in using mobile health data and LLMs to identify cancer survivors' emotional and behavioral states and inform personalized DMHIs, with limitations to acknowledge which open up future directions.
 It is worth noting that our study utilized GPT-4o-mini as the base LLM - while this demonstrates the potential of even smaller language models in healthcare applications, a comprehensive benchmark of different LLM architectures was not our focus and remains an open direction for future research.

+Notably, future work should address demographic limitations of our study, with data skewed toward female (90.17\%) and White (86.67\%) participants.
+Extending validation to more diverse populations is critical, as recent research suggests language models may perform differently across demographic groups \cite{blodgett2020language}, potentially affecting equitable emotion analysis.

-While this study focuses on text analysis from emotion driver diary entries, future work could incorporate mobile ``passive sensing'' such as phone usage, communication logs, location data, and physiological signals to provide a more comprehensive understanding of behavioral and personal contexts \cite{harari2023understanding,wang2023detecting} alongside active sensing.
-Additionally, the diary entries were collected in a controlled research setting, which might slightly differ from real-world usage patterns in terms of engagement frequency and writing styles.
+While this study focuses on proactive diary entries, future work could incorporate complementary ``passive sensing'' data such as phone usage, location, and physiological signals \cite{harari2023understanding,wang2023detecting}.
+Such passive data could supplement analysis when diary entries are unavailable, creating a more resilient system while minimizing user burden.
+Additionally, while the diary entries were collected in participants’ everyday lives, participants were compensated for completing the study.
+As such, future diary collection efforts without participant compensation may encounter different engagement patterns.

+Additionally, while LLMs demonstrate impressive performance in our emotion analysis tasks, their ``black box'' nature presents challenges for clinical applications where understanding prediction rationale is essential.
+Future work should explore better interpretability through prediction explanations, user-oriented feedback loop, and alignment with established clinical scales.
+Meanwhile, our finding that model confidence correlates strongly with prediction accuracy offers a practical mechanism for communicating reliability to clinicians and patients.